Philosophical Theology

 The dilemma:

 How to be catholic and not sectarian is always a challenge.
 So, how might the knot be cut if it cannot be untied?
-Before proposing a solution, this statement deserves comment:
+Before proposing a solution, this statement deserves careful examination:

 “Central Florida Presbytery deems these excommunications improper, disruptive to the peace of the Church, detrimental to those under our pastoral care, and without ecclesiastical effect within the Presbyterian Church in America.”

 The term “improper” is ambiguous.
-If it merely means the independent church violated PCA rules of discipline and ostensible jurisdiction, such irregularities do not necessarily constitute disruptive or detrimental acts.
-(For one thing, jurisdiction is point of contention.)
-However, if “improper” means the original church’s actions violated biblical principles, that is a different matter, to which we will now turn.
+If it merely means the independent church violated PCA rules of discipline and purported jurisdiction, such irregularities do not necessarily constitute disruptive or detrimental acts.
+However, if “improper” means the original church’s actions violated biblical principles, that is a different matter, to which we will turn momentarily.

 The claim above does not necessarily stand or fall as a unit.
 First, a distinction is in order: an “improper” act concerns its legitimacy, whereas “disruptive” and “detrimental” are the consequences of that improper act.
-Secondly, although the PCA may deem a censure without ecclesiastical effect, that alone does not make the censure improper, disruptive, or detrimental.
+Secondly, that the PCA claims jurisdiction is a point of contention and, therefore, cannot be used to establish an improper maneuver in an objective sense or bind a session of an independent church.
+This is begging the question.
+Accordingly, although the PCA may deem a censure without ecclesiastical effect, that alone does not make the censure improper, disruptive, or detrimental.
+A procedural foul by PCA standards doesn’t necessitate actual harm from a non-PCA church.
 However, if the censure is found to be biblically improper, then it is necessarily disruptive and detrimental, and should be considered without ecclesiastical effect.

 A proposed solution that seeks peace and catholicity: